-In the present work, we address both aspects of the study of i\-dem\-po\-tent factorizations (i.e., the existence and the bounds) by an approach that is hardly comparable to others from the literature.
-More in detail, assume $\preceq$ is a preorder on a monoid $H$ and let $s$ be an integer $\ge 2$.
-After in\-tro\-duc\-ing the notions of $\preceq$-non-unit, degree-$s$ $\preceq$-irreducible, $\preceq$-quark, and $\preceq$-height (Definitions \ref{def:2021-06-01-23:10} and \ref{def:2021-06-01-23:16}), we show that, if $\preceq$ is artinian, (i.e., there is no (strictly) $\preceq$-decreasing sequence $x_1, x_2, \ldots$ in $H$), then each $\preceq$-non-unit $x \in H$ factors into a (finite) product of $\preceq$-irreducibles of degree $s$ (Theorem \ref{thm:3.4}); and if $\preceq$ is strongly artinian (i.e., the $\preceq$-height of every element is finite) and further conditions are satisfied, then $x$ factors into a product of $\preceq$-quarks (Theorem \ref{thm:3.5}): In the process, we also obtain upper bounds for the length of a shortest fac\-tor\-i\-za\-tion of $x$ (into either $\preceq$-irreducible of degree $s$ or $\preceq$-quarks) in terms of its $\preceq$-height.
+In the present work, we address both aspects of the study of i\-dem\-po\-tent factorizations (that is, the existence and the bounds) by an approach that is apparently unprecedented.
+More precisely, assume $\preceq$ is a preorder on a monoid $H$ and let $s$ be an integer $\ge 2$.
+After in\-tro\-duc\-ing the notions of $\preceq$-non-unit, degree-$s$ $\preceq$-irreducible, $\preceq$-quark, and $\preceq$-height (Definitions \ref{def:2021-06-01-23:10} and \ref{def:2021-06-01-23:16}), we show that, if $\preceq$ is artinian, (i.e., there is no (strictly) $\preceq$-decreasing sequence $x_1, x_2, \ldots$ in $H$), then each $\preceq$-non-unit $x \in H$ factors into a (finite) product of $\preceq$-irreducibles of degree $s$ (Theorem \ref{thm:3.4}).
+If $\preceq$ is strongly artinian (i.e., the $\preceq$-height of every element is finite) and further conditions are satisfied, then $x$ factors into a product of $\preceq$-quarks (Theorem \ref{thm:3.5}).
+In the process, we also obtain upper bounds for the length of a shortest fac\-tor\-i\-za\-tion of $x$ into $\preceq$-irreducible of degree $s$ (resp., $\preceq$-quarks) in terms of its $\preceq$-height.